 In 1764 it was called the Joiner’s Arms, a name it held until 1832, chosen to reflect the type of tradesman living in the area at the time.
 In 1882, the was renamed The Clarence, after The Duke of Clarence (1765-1837) who later became King William IV.
 It was rebranded The Purple Dog in September 2006 and has since gone on to create its own history.

-Today it offers a great range of award winning ales, beers, wines, teas, coffees and delicious homemade food, as well as a wonderful nightlife and friendly welcoming atmosphere.
+Today it offers a great range of award-winning ales, beers, wines, teas, coffees and delicious homemade food, as well as a wonderful nightlife and a friendly welcoming atmosphere.